huningxin/tf-community/rfcs/20210910-webnn-delegate-for-tflite.md

 A headline might be: "Accelerating the TensorFlow Lite WebAssembly runtime with WebNN API".

 1. Users will be able to enable hardware acceleration of TensorFlow Lite WebAssembly runtime by leveraging on-device accelerators, such as the GPU and DSP, across operating systems and devices.
 That will bring close-to-native performance and power reduction.
-2. Users will be able to run 8-bit quantized model by TensorFlow Lite WebAssembly runtime with specialized hardware features, such as CPU/VNNI instruction and Edge TPU.
+2. Users will be able to run 8-bit quantized model by TensorFlow Lite WebAssembly runtime with specialized hardware features, such as CPU VNNI instruction and Edge TPU.
 3. Other contributors will be able to maintain one WebNN delegate implementation for various type of accelerators for TensorLow Lite WebAssembly runtime.

 ## Design Proposal